 Feeling shaky about one or more of these partner management fundamentals?
 We explore each with greater detail in the following article so you can build your program’s framework with confidence.

-Plan Your Partner Ecosystem
+Plan Your Partner Ecosystem to Meet Defined Goals

 When asked why you want to have a partner program, the answer may seem simple: to make more money, obviously.

 However, you should be able to provide a much more in-depth response.
 After all, you will need to defend why you want to invest time and resources into your channel partners rather than Direct Sales, inbound marketing, etc. More specific benefits of channel partners can include:

 - Reaching new audiences, such as international customers or a new use case

 - Piggybacking off of partners’ authority to build your reputation

 Determine your specific program goals, as this will influence the types of channel partners you recruit, the resources you develop, and future projections for how your channel ecosystem will develop.

 Build a Dedicated Internal Team to Manage Your Program